-Accessible restrooms are located in the Bartle Library on the second floor in the south study room, and on the fourth floor.
+Accessible restrooms are located in the Bartle Library in the second floor South Study Lounge and on the fourth floor.
 In the Science Library, accessible bathrooms are located on the first floor along the east wall.
 The UDC Library restrooms are located across from the library’s main entrance.

 The Bartle Library Instruction Lab includes two ADA compliant workstation tables and a SmartBoard that meets ADA height requirement recommendations.
 For questions about library instruction, please contact Megan Benson (email: firstname.lastname@example.org, phone: 607-777-4803)

 Staff at the Interlibrary Loan office will try to locate and borrow large print editions of books and journals if students, staff, or faculty request them.

 - Proxy - Students with disabilities are eligible to designate individuals to act as a proxy representative when checking out materials.
 Proxy borrowers can check out both library-owned and interlibrary loan materials on behalf of the sponsor.
 To apply for a proxy, fill out the Proxy Borrowing Form.
 Sponsors are responsible for all materials checked out and any fines, fees, or replacement charges accrued.